-Roman Numeral Mask Usual Setting = 0
+Roman Numeral Mask (usual setting = 0)

-If you have a pattern that should only be played on the I chord or the IV chord (of the key), you can use these Roman Numeral Masks.
+If you have a pattern that should only be played on the I chord or the IV chord (of the key), you can use this Roman Numeral Mask.
 This setting is rarely used.

-Chord Type Usual Setting = Any Chord
+Chord Type (usual setting = Any Chord)